Flutterwave/rave-joomla-payment-forms/readme.md

 Click on __Extensions__ > __Modules__ from the top menu.
 From the list of created module instances, an unpublished form was created from the installation.
 This can be used or you can create another form by clicking the green __New__ button at the top left of the page and selecting __Rave Payment Forms__ from the list of module types.

-* __Title__ - (Required) The title of the form you want create.
+* __Title__ - (Required) The title of the form you want to create.
 The title can be hidden from the view by clicking hide button on the "Show Title" option on the right of the page.
 * __Module__ tab contains form specific configuration:
   - __Amount__ The amount to charge the customer (if left blank, customer will be asked to enter amount).
   - __Use logged in user email__ Use logged-in user's email as customer email (If set to 'No', customer will be asked to enter email).